telefonicaid/iotagent-node-lib/doc/installationguide.md

 }
 ```

--   If you want to use NGSIv2:
+-   If you want to use NGSI v2:

 ```javascript
 {